Practice at the Highest Level of Nursing

 - At least one year of experience in nursing, public health, or a health-related field

-- Grade of B or better in a graduate level statistics course within the last 5 years.
-(Note: The course does not need to be taken before applying, but must be successfully completed prior to the start of the fall term.)
+- Grade of B or better in a graduate-level statistics course within the last 5 years.
+(Note: The course can be taken after applying but must be completed before the start of the fall term.)

 Post-MS